It's pretty simple. We love our community.

 Pinnacol Assurance and the Pinnacol Foundation will contribute over $1.4 million in scholarship, grant, sponsorship and membership funding this year.

 We created our scholarship program to ensure that the children of injured workers have the opportunity to pursue their dreams by continuing their education.
-Since we started in 2000, we've awarded more than $4 million in scholarships to over 450 students across Colorado.
+Since we started in 2000, we've awarded $4.5 million in scholarships to nearly 500 students across Colorado.

-Scholarships average $3,500 per student per year, and are to be used on tuition, fees and books at accredited colleges, universities, community colleges and vocational schools.
+Scholarships average $3,500 per student per year, and are used on tuition, fees and books at accredited colleges, universities, community colleges and vocational schools.

 Visit the Pinnacol Foundation site

-Our community investments program reflects the work we do as a company — keeping worksites safe, helping injured workers get back to work and stay healthy, and ensuring that Colorado has a prepared workforce and a strong economy.
-Our grant and sponsorship investments support nonprofits whose efforts align with these pillars.
+Our community investments program reflects the work we do as a company — protecting the health and safety of Colorado employers and their employees, helping injured workers get back to work, and promoting a robust business climate and a prepared workforce statewide.
+Our grants, sponsorships and membership investments support nonprofits whose efforts align with these pillars.

 Rehabilitative health services

-Part of our job as a workers' comp insurer is making sure that people who have been injured on the job get the care they need to heal from or live with injuries.
+Part of our job as a workers’ compensation insurer is making sure that people who have been injured on the job get the care they need to heal from or live with injuries.
 So an important piece of our community giving is support for organizations that provide rehabilitative care to those who are recovering from physical injuries or living with ongoing disabilities.
-These include:
+Past grantees and sponsorships include: